tristanbatchler/tbat.me/index.md

 ---

+👋 Hi, I'm Tristan!
+I have a passion for programming, mathematics, games, teaching, and writing.
+You can find out what I'm up to on this site.
+See what I'm most excited about below 👇

 **📰 Godot 4 Go MMO tutorials**

 I am currently working on a series of tutorials for creating a Go MMO in Godot 4.
 You can check them out <strong><a class="sparkle-less" href="/projects/godot-golang-mmo-tutorial-series">in the projects section</a></strong>.